camelids/ALPaCA/README.md

 The defense can operate in a probabilistic (P-ALPaCA) or a deterministic (D-ALPaCA) mode.

+## Requirements
+Coming soon.

 ## P-ALPaCa
 Morphing a page $PAGE.
 The morphed page is put into directory $DST.
-The following assumes you have generated the KDE distributions, and loaded them into $DISTD.
+The following assumes you have generated the KDE distributions, and put them into directory $DISTD.
+You can find the distributions we used for experiments in ``data/distributions/``.

     export PAGE=                  # .html file to morph. export DST=                   # destination directory for the morphed page.